Rasmusbd/MusicGenerationD3.1/README.md

 # MusicGenerationD3.1
-A machine learning model will be trained to generate new music.
+A machine learning model used for generating new music and clustering into genres

 Created by:
 Rasmus Börjesson Dahlstedt,